 To keep their servers running in optimum condition, the humidity in the room has to be controlled.
-Just like the right temperature has to be maintained.

-Effects of high humidity in data centers
+Effects of high humidity in data centres

 You may not realize it, but humidity does affect machines.
 But it isn’t one humidity extreme or the other, both humidity extremes tend to bring some sort of damage to data servers.

-Controlling the humidity in data centers becomes very important.
+Controlling the humidity in data centres becomes very important.
 For example, low humidity levels bring the possibility of static damage to the servers.
 High humidity levels tend to ruin electrical equipment (Read more about our Static Electricity Dehumidifiers) and contribute to the swelling of printed circuit boards.

 Both problems lead to equipment breakdown and an interruption in service.
 An interruption in service can cause loss of revenue and many other business headaches to a company.

 For temperature, the ideal level is between 60 degrees F on the low side of the scale and 80 degrees F on the high side.
-Anything outside of this comfort zone could create problems for the data center.
+Anything outside of this comfort zone could create problems for the data centre.

 Humidity also has its optimum level as well.
-The low end of the scale is set at 40 percent and the high end is capped at 60 percent relative humidity.
+The low end of the scale is set at 40 per cent and the high end is capped at 60 per cent relative humidity.
 But these two levels are not the only ones that need to be regulated.

 The dew point must also be monitored to ensure the equipment is operating in prime environmental conditions.
 The recommended lower dew point level stands at approx. 42 F, while the top end levels out at 59 F. All three levels must be regulated to maintain the best environment for data servers.

-Condensation dehumidifiers for data centers
+Condensation dehumidifiers for data centres

 The unit you buy may be too small or the room may be too large for the proper regulating of humidity levels.
 You need to calculate the size of your room and the nature of the problem.